 The ICAP recommends synergies with ongoing government programmes and schemes such as Housing for All, the Smart Cities Mission, Doubling Farmers Income and Skill India Mission, in order to maximize socio-economic co-benefits.
-The following benefits would accrue to the society over and above the environmental benefits by the implementation of ICAP (i) Thermal comfort for all, (ii) Sustainable cooling, (iii) Doubling Farmers Income, (iv) Skilled workforce for better livelihoods and environmental protection, (v) Make in India and (vi) Robust R&D on alternative cooling technologies.
+The following benefits would accrue to the society over and above the environmental benefits by the implementation of ICAP (i) Thermal comfort for all, (ii) Sustainable cooling, (iii) Improved cold chain infrastructure using low GWP technologies would facilitate better storage of produce and reduce transportation costs, leading towords achieving Doubling Farmers Income, (iv) Skilled and certified RAC technicians would lead to better livelihoods of service technicians besides environmental protection. (v) Make in India and (vi) Robust R&D on alternative cooling technologies.

 The MoEF&CC has taken steps to operationalize the recommendations given in ICAP along with concerned line Ministries and Government Organizations, Industry and think tanks and Academia.
 The Steering Committee and various Thematic Working Groups have been constituted for providing the modalities for operationalization of the recommendations of ICAP.
-The thematic working groups on Space Cooling and RAC servicing have agreed upon on implementable action points to take forward ICAP recommendations.